DEI in Athletics

 Member of the DEI General Committee and Student Engagement/Curriculum Subcommittee and the School Policies, Discipline and Data Analysis Subcommittee

 Starting in the 2021-2022 school year, all coaches and assistant coaches will be required to take DEI training before their season starts.

 As a small department that supports approximately 450 student athletes a year, efficient processes and clear and effective communication are essential to our success.
 We pride ourselves in creating tools that are user-friendly and evolve with the needs of our community.
 Regardless of how polished our communications and processes are, we are committed to being open-minded and flexible in our endeavor towards equity in Athletics.
-We are currently auditing our communications and processes through a lens of equity and making improvements along the way.
+We have recently audited our communications and processes through a lens of equity and made improvements along the way.
 However, if you find a communication, process, experience, or our Terms for Participation to be inequitable, we encourage you to reach out to us so that we can apply your insight or experience towards further growth.

 Reporting DEI Concerns in Athletics:

 Anyone can report DEI Concerns in Athletics.